fbpx App Store Google Play

 • Be wary of messages asking for money or information.

 If you suspect you’ve been the victim of AI fraud, it is important to act quickly to mitigate the damage.
 First, contact Launch CU to let us know your information has been compromised.
 Similarly, reach out to your credit card companies to let them know about the fraud.
-Next, report the fraud to the FTC so they can take appropriate measures in catching the humans behind the bot-generated scam.
+Next, report the fraud to the FTC so they can take appropriate measures to catch the humans behind the bot-generated scam.
 You’ll also want to change your passwords and login credentials and consider a credit freeze.
 Finally, if your identity has been stolen, reach out to identitytheft.gov to learn your next steps.

 AI fraud is a growing concern, but there are steps you can take to protect yourself.
 Follow the tips outlined here and on our Security Center page to stay safe.